 When applying to the doctoral programmes in the Faculty of Health Sciences the research plan (1+4 pages) consists of a cover page, which includes signatures of all supervisors and the head of the discipline, and of a research plan which maximum length is four pages.

 Funding plan is a compulsory part of the application.
-The funding plan is written to the research plan and to the application form.
+The funding plan is attached to the application form.
 Funding should be planned with the supervisors.
 Funding for own salary and for research costs should be described in the funding plan.

 Research funding can be applied from various foundations as grants or from university as paid doctoral research positions.
 Funding may also be available from established research projects.